Kosemani001/Kosemani001/README.md

-- 👋 Hi, I’m @Kosemani001
+- 👋 Hi, I’m @alx-pre_course
 - 👀 I’m interested in github
-- 🌱 I’m currently learning ALX
+- 🌱 I’m currently learning I'm now a ALX Student, this is my first repository as a full-stack engineer
 - 💞️ I’m looking to collaborate on software engneering
 - 📫 How to reach me kosemanialazim@gmail.com